-Puppies like to know they are going to the potty the right way, and sometimes it takes a little time until they feel they are in control.
+Eager-to-please kids like to know they are going to the potty the right way, and sometimes it takes a little time until they feel they are in control.
 If your child is ready to move on to underwear, great.
 If not, don’t push.
-Slow down and let your Puppy continue to enjoy Pull-Ups until she feels ready.
+Slow down and let your generally cooperative child continue to enjoy Pull-Ups until they feel ready.

-When your child is ready, remember to make her a part of the process, knowing the time you spend working on this together will be an important bonding experience.
-The emotional connection you develop now with your Puppy will be helpful in later stages and challenges of life.
+When your child is ready, remember to make them a part of the process, knowing the time you spend working on this together will be an important bonding experience.
+The emotional connection you develop now with your eager-to-please toddler will be helpful in later stages and challenges of life.
 “Today we are going to go on a special shopping trip.
 You are working so hard in your potty training, let’s get you some underwear so you can be a big kid!”